-Fairgrounds St. Pete is now open and ready to plunge you into a whimsical world of artistic wonder and mystery.
-The 15,000 square foot exhibit hall in St. Pete is a celebration of all things that make Florida weird, wacky, and wonderful.
+Fairgrounds St. Pete is not your traditional museum.
+It’s an immersive art museum ready to plunge you into a whimsical world of artistic wonder and mystery.
+The 15,000-square-foot warehouse in St. Pete’s arts district is a celebration of how weird, wacky, and wonderful Florida can be.

 Leave reality at the door, friends… and let this immersive artistic experience be your escape from the real-life wacky world we live in today.
 And here’s the cool part, WHAT and HOW you experience this exhibit during your visit is totally up to you.